dietrichm/usebb-docker/README.md

 ## Known issues

 Well... this is legacy software that was not maintained in close to a decade.
-There are bound to be issues, especially if we'd be running this in PHP 7 or 8.
+There are bound to be issues, especially if we'd be running this on PHP 7 or 8.

 What appears to be broken on PHP 5.6 and MySQL 5.7 (used by the containers):